ganeshchowdary2/ganeshchowdary2/README.md

    ### Whar are you working on?
 What’s your favorite hobby?

-  I am a freelance writer and have been working as a content writer for the past six years.
-I enjoy writing about different topics such as science, technology, health, fitness, and beauty.
-I love to write and I am also a big fan of reading.
-My favorite hobby is cooking.
-I like to experiment with new dishes and enjoy trying out new recipes.
+  I am a software tester having 3 years of manual testing experience, and i would like achieve a professional job role in a multi national company.
+My favorite hobby is playing cricket and i enjoy playing cricket. some of my hobbies are swimming, exploring nature, reading books, surfing and getting knowledge from the internet.